DarkCookieSF/Dual98/README.md

 # Dual98
-A dual boot of windows 98 first and second edition.
+A dual boot of Windows 98 first and second edition.

+Theres two cd drives.
+One for Windows 98 first edition and Windows 98 second edition.